texne/proficiency.cs.illinois.edu/index.md

 <p class="alert alert-warning" markdown="1">
 <!--- -->
-**CS proficiency exams will be given again next at the start of the Fall 2021 semester.**
+**CS proficiency exams will be given again next at the start of the Spring 2021 semester.**
 <!--- -->
-The dates and basic information are below.
-However, we're still adding details, especially for new courses CS 124 and CS 128.
+Short story:
+    *  Morning of Thursday January 13th:   CS 124 and 173
+    *  Afternoon of Thursday January 13th:  CS 101, 128, 225
+    *  Evening of Tuesday January 18th:  conflict

+The exams will all be given online.
+Details will appear below.
 Please check back with this page as we get closer to the exam dates.
 <!--- -->
 </p>